 DNC Sportservice Concession Stand Efforts

 Area nonprofit groups volunteer their time and energy to staff concession stands for each and every home game.
 In turn, donations totaling $990,000 were given to the 80 nonprofit organizations that volunteered during the 2014 season.

 Sargento Touchdowns for Charity Program

 The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the season.
-A total of $100,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+A total of $91,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
 Since the inception of the program, more than $900,000 dollars has been donated toward hunger relief efforts in Wisconsin.

 First Downs for Trees

-As part of their Green Team initiative, the Packers completed their third season of the eco-friendly First Downs for Trees program.
+As part of their Green Team initiative, the Packers completed their fourth season of the eco-friendly First Downs for Trees program.
 With every first down the team gained, a contribution was made to the effort.
 Since 2010, the program has received more than $130,000 in support which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $9 million.
 Partners in the effort include SCA and Green Bay Packaging, along with the U.S. Forest Service, the Wisconsin Department of Natural Resources and Wisconsin Public Service.